jcouv/jcouv.github.io/_drafts/2016-03-25-authority.md

 The most obvious question is what factors (if any) shield individuals from such influence.
 But ethical considerations have limited the pursuit of such studies.

 How will you respond to such knowledge?
-The statistical evidence shows we are mistaken to think ourselves and people around us immune, even after learning of those results.
+Such studies and others show we are mistaken to think ourselves and people around us immune, even after learning of those results.
 Rigorous statistical studies have little effect on the worldviews of people who learn about them, whereas people tend to integrate anecdotes better (as Veritasium's Derek Muller recently discussed in [Why Anecdotes Trump Data](https://www.youtube.com/watch?v=s7MTM4BKZ_E)).
-Hopefully, seeing those experiments come to life as movies will have more effect.
+Hopefully, seeing those experiments come to life as movies will be impactful in that way.

 ## Experimenter (2015)